grandadmiral-thrawn/metQC/_posts/2015-02-12-swe-and-sno.markdown

 ## Recent courses of SWE, SNO, and PRE on H15MET as a comparison (2013)

+2013 H15 met shows an expected pattern with winter snow water accumulation and summer disappearance, then fall snow (and snow/rain) rebuild the accumulation.

 SWE on H15MET:

 <iframe src="http://bl.ocks.org/dataRonin/raw/fd780791b1127975063e/d8f34c5a5db7f47a4b4c53a13afbcc73843fb946/" width = "600" height = "500" scrolling = "yes"></iframe>